oplaner4/React.SmartSticky/lib/README.md

 * type: `CssOffsetValue | HorizontalOffsetDeterminer`
 * default value: `null`

 Sets style `left` property of the fixed element.
 If it is callback, its return value is processed, as described further.
 This should be used for properly behaviour on window resize.
 If it is `number`, value in px is supposed.
 If it is `string`, value is used directly.
 If `null`, element's offset left in the original position is used.
+You can use `computeOffsetLeft` utility.

+### computeOffsetLeft
+* type: `(elem: HTMLElement) => number`
+* default value: `null`

+Utility which helps with computing of total offset left across offset parrents.
+It may be useful for left property in [Fixed options](#fixed-options).

-## Detailed docs
+### Detailed docs

 Note: Yarn package manager is required.

-Generate detailed documentation using these commands:
+Generate **detailed documentation** using these commands:

 ```bash
 git clone https://github.com/oplaner4/React.SmartSticky